viktornagy/zerda-java-basics-retake/README.md

 Type F16, Ammo: 8, Base Damage: 30, All Damage: 240
 Type F16, Ammo: 8, Base Damage: 30, All Damage: 240
 ```
-If the health points are 0 than like this: `It's dead Jim :(`
+If the Carrier's health points fall to 0 (or less) then the `toString()` instead returns `It's dead Jim :(`.

-Methods:
+### Methods

 #### addAircraft
-- It should take a string as the type of the aircraft and add a new aircraft to its store
+This adds an aircraft of type (either F16 or F35) to the list of Aircraft in (associated with) the Carrier.
+For example `.addAircraft("F16");`.

 #### fill
-- It should fill the aircraft with ammo and substract the needed ammo from the ammo_storage.
+This one method tops up all the aircraft associated with the Carrier, filling them up with ammo, with the following rules:-
+- The ammo it uses reduces its own stores equally (e.g. *if the carrier has 100 rounds, and refills "A" with 8, then the carrier has 92 rounds remaining*)
-- If there is not enough ammo than it should fill the F35 types first
+- If there is not enough ammo to refill all the aircraft, the F35s take priority and are refilled first
+- It can only use the ammo it has, the ammo cannot go negative
-- If there is no ammo when this method is called it should throw an exception.
+- If called and there's no ammo remaining, then it must throw an error.

 #### fight
-- It should take another carrier as a parameter and fire all the ammo
-from all of its aircrafts to it than substract all the damage from it's health points
+This method must take another Carrier as a parameter (aka `the target`) and it applies all the ammo from all of its associated aircraft (computing the same damage as before (Base * Ammo used) to reduce the health of the target while increasing the damage to its own aircraft.

 ## Understanding (15 mins) [4p]
 Take a look at the following code!